Skip to main content

 How do I create a perceptual map?

-By using Kovendo.com you can find free online perceptual map creator.
+By using Kovendo.com you can find a free online perceptual map maker.
 You can use this perceptual map template and put your own data, select your own colors and you are good to go with perceptual map for your brand, company or product analysis.

 Conclusion